-The Group has been awarded a number of government grants conditional upon the construction of packhouses and continuing agricultural development.
+Within the group European government grants have been awarded that are conditional upon the construction of packhouses and continuing agricultural development.
 These grants, recognised as deferred income, are being amortised over the useful life of the assets to which they relate.
 Other current liabilities include the portion of government grants that will be recognised as income in the next year.
 Other non-current liabilities consist of the non-current portion of deferred government grants, as follows:

-2022 2021
+2023 2022

 Group £'000 £'000

-Current Non-current (51) (111) (27) (196)
+Current Non-current (29) (80) (51) (111)

-(162) (223)
+(109) (162)